Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 | GODIEGO | Mickey Yoshino is from Yokohama | Rock/Fusion |

-Particularly Yuzu and Crazy Ken Band are artists who transformed Yokohama's very essence into music.
-Yuzu's Kitagawa Yushin and Iwasawa Atsushi are from the same middle school in Isogo Ward, Yokohama.
-They started street performing in front of the Matsuzakaya in Isezakicho, and their final street performance drew over 7,000 people in a typhoon—a legendary story.
-Crazy Ken Band's Yokoyama Ken formed the band in Honmoku and is known for songs like "Tiger & Dragon" and "GT" that carry Yokohama's scent.
+Yuzu and Crazy Ken Band especially turned Yokohama's atmosphere directly into music.
+Yuzu members Kitagawa Yujin and Iwasawa Atsushi are from the same middle school in Isogo, Yokohama.
+They started street performances in front of Matsuzakaya in Isezakicho, and at their final street performance, over 7,000 people gathered in a typhoon — a legendary feat.
+Crazy Ken Band's Yokoyama Ken formed the band in Motomaki, Yokohama, and is known for songs that carry "the scent of Yokohama" like "Tiger & Dragon" and "GT."

-What they prove is that you can reach the entire nation with your music from Yokohama without needing to go to Tokyo.
+What they prove is that you can deliver music across the nation from Yokohama without having to go to Tokyo.

-Complete Picture of Band Activity Costs in Yokohama
+Overall Cost Picture of Band Activities in Yokohama

 | Item | Monthly Budget (Yokohama) | Notes |